 - Turn mixer to medium and add eggs and yolks, 2 at a time.
 Scrape bowl and beater.
 With mixer on low, add the sour cream, lemon juice, vanilla, and salt.
 Continue mixing until well blended, scraping the sides and beaters often.

-- Turn oven off, open the door, and allow the cheesecake to sit in oven for another thirty minutes to an hour.
-It may still appear slightly jiggly but will set as it rests in the refrigerator.
+- Turn the oven off and let the cheesecake sit in the oven with the door closed for 30 minutes.
+Then, open the door slightly and let the cheesecake sit in the oven another 30 minutes.
+The cheesecake may still appear slightly jiggly but will set as it rests in the refrigerator.

 - Remove cheesecake and cool at room temperature for 2-3 hours, until completely cooled.
 Cover and refrigerate overnight before serving.
 The longer your refrigerate the better the texture will be.